Civil Rights and Title VI

 If you believe you have been subjected to discrimination under Title VI, you may file a written complaint with SMART.

-To file a formal Title VI complaint you or your representative must submit a signed and SMART Civil Rights Complaint Form within one hundred and eighty (180) days of the last date of alleged discrimination.
+To file a formal Title VI complaint you or your representative must submit a signed SMART Civil Rights Complaint Form within one hundred and eighty (180) days of the last date of alleged discrimination.
 Download the Complaint Form here: Title VI Report Complaint Form

 Alternatively, you can request a copy of the Complaint Form at 707-794-3330 or TDD 711.